 Who We Are

-Project Linus National Headquarters is located in Bloomington, Illinois.
-National President Carol Babbitt and Vice President Mary Balagna direct and orchestrate the activities of Project Linus chapters located across the United States.
-Both have been involved with the organization since late 1998, as chapter coordinators and now as directors and officers.
-They also maintain a very busy Central Illinois chapter, donating an average of 350 blankets every month to local children.
-With chapters in all 50 states, Project Linus continues to grow.
-Blankets are collected locally and distributed to children in hospitals, shelters, social service agencies, or anywhere that a child might be in need of a big hug.
-“I am extremely pleased by the outpouring of support Project Linus has enjoyed.” states Babbitt.
-“The comfort brought to a child by a Project Linus security blanket should not be underestimated.
-Thanks to our many blanketeers and our chapter coordinators, millions of children and their families have been given comfort and security at a time when they need it most.
-In addition, blanketeers are given an opportunity to use their talents and abilities in most rewarding way.”
+Project Linus National Headquarters is located in Belton, MO.
+National President Patty Gregory, and her commited staff, directs and orchestrates the activities of Project Linus chapters located across the United States.
+She has been involved with the organization for several years as chapter coordinator and has now added the responsibilities of National President/Director.
+With chapters in all 50 states, Project Linus continues to grow, with blankets that are collected locally and distributed to children in hospitals, shelters, social service agencies, or anywhere that a child might be in need of a big hug.
+Blanketeers are given an opportunity to use their talents and abilities in a most rewarding way.

 Rarely a month goes by that Project Linus isn’t featured in a national magazine or program.
 Parade, People, Reader’s Digest, Family Circle, Ladies Home Journal, Quiltmaker, Quilters Newsletter, Guidepost, Parents Magazine, Real Simple, Woman’s Day and many others have helped to spur interest.
 You may have seen or heard segments about Project Linus on the NBC Nightly News, Today Show, and Oprah.